Vertial-Garden-Controller/Internal-API/README.md

 # Internal-API
+Code that handles the API.
-Code for developing the API of the UI
+API is responsible for all interactions between the application and the database.